verement/etamoo/README.md

   * EtaMOO supports IPv6.

-The implementation of EtaMOO closely follows the specifications of the [LambdaMOO Programmer's Manual][Programmer's Manual], and should therefore be compatible with most LambdaMOO databases as of about version 1.8.3 of the LambdaMOO server code.
+The implementation of EtaMOO otherwise closely follows the specifications of the [LambdaMOO Programmer's Manual][Programmer's Manual], and should be compatible with most LambdaMOO databases as of about version 1.8.3 of the LambdaMOO server code.